WHY we need you in Peru

 SPECIAL REQUIREMENTS: N/A

-English Teaching in Peru is an incredible way to give back to the local children.
-Cuzco is a major South American tourist hub and as such the children are very much aware of the importance of English speaking and writing skills for their career opportunity.
+Volunteer in after school programs and community centres around the Cusco area, a major South American tourist hub.
+As such, the children are very much aware of the importance of English speaking and writing skills for their career opportunity.
 For this reason, most are very eager to learn which makes for a full filling experience for international volunteers.

 Sadly with poverty and homelessness in Cuzco, not all children have access to quality education.
 This program aims to provide a caring and nurturing space for volunteers to assist children with their studies so they can gain confidence in their abilities and go on to improve their quality of life.